gavinbarton7/COMP-SCI-303/Assignment 3/Q3/README.md

 ## Exiting the program

-Enter 13 while you are in the program menu to exit the program
+Enter 13 while you are in the program menu to exit the program.